DYK-Team/Parabolic_reflector/README.md

     Instructions for constructing the protective spherical housing for the reflector.

-    Python code to generate the reflector’s profile, cut templates, and calculate signal gain.
+    Python codes to generate the reflector’s and sphere's petal profiles.

   Customization: